 TIME CRISIS 2 (NAMCO, 1997)

 Your traditional rail-shooters were all pretty much the same by 1997.
 So when Time Crisis 2 hit the arcades it was generally expected that it wouldn’t offer anything different to gamers who were familiar with the prequel or similar games.
-However, this time Namco had added a pedal which allowed players to duck for cover and avoid taking a bullet to the face – something that had never been done before.
+However, this time Namco had added a pedal that allowed players to duck for cover and avoid taking a bullet to the face – something that had never been done before.
 It’s just a shame that if you were as uncoordinated as me then none of this made you look any less shit playing it in a crowd.

 THE LOST WORLD: JURASSIC PARK (SEGA, 1997)

-Baring absolutely no resemblance to any of the Jurassic Park movies, The Lost World arcade port was an easy money maker for Sega, placing gamers on the notorious Isla Sorna as they hunt for Dr. Ian Malcolm (hello Jeff!), who is officially MIA – presumably being hailed as a God somewhere by a rogue group of Velociraptors.
+Bearing absolutely no resemblance to any of the Jurassic Park movies, The Lost World arcade port was an easy money maker for Sega, placing gamers on the notorious Isla Sorna as they hunt for Dr. Ian Malcolm (hello Jeff!), who is officially MIA – presumably being hailed as a God somewhere by a rogue group of Velociraptors.

 THE HOUSE OF THE DEAD 2 (SEGA, 1998)

 House of the Dead did for arcade games what Resident Evil did for survival horror on the home console, and was an instant smash in the arcades.
-It’s much more successful and gory sequel, which perfected the model is still prominently featured in arcades to this day and can be heard beckoning you over from the shadows, waiting to chow down on your brains … and your money.
+It’s a much more successful and gory sequel, which perfected the model is still prominently featured in arcades to this day and can be heard beckoning you over from the shadows, waiting to chow down on your brains… and your money.

 DANCE DANCE REVOLUTION (KONAMI, 1998)